example42/example42.github.io/_posts/2018-10-01-what-s-new-with-puppet-6.md

 * Table of content
 {:toc}

-## [Backwards Incompatibility] Several types moved to dedicated modules
+## Several types moved to dedicated modules

 This is a long awaited cleanup: all the Nagios types, and some other [OS specific ones](https://puppet.com/docs/puppet/6.0/type.html#deprecated-types) are no more part of the core product or have been moved to modules.